aws-greengrass/aws-greengrass-component-examples/machine-learning/dlr-inference/README.md

 ## Deploy components

-Follow the [documentation](https://docs.aws.amazon.com/greengrass/v2/developerguide/get-started-with-edge-manager-on-greengrass.html#run-sample-sme-image-classification-inference) to deploy inference and model components and run inference on the edge using sagemaker edge manager.
+Follow the [documentation]() to deploy inference and model components and run inference on the edge using DLR on windows.